-In its constant mission to support Windows 10 with major overhauls (it’s even supporting older updates), Microsoft has shifted its attention towards development of Redstone 5 – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.
+In its constant mission to support Windows 10 with major overhauls, Microsoft has shifted its attention towards development of Redstone 5, or the Windows 10 October 2018 Update – now that the Windows 10 April 2018 Update, previously known as Redstone 4, has been released.

 Cut to the chase

 - What is it?
 The next major update for Windows 10

 - When is it out?
 Possibly around October 2018

 - What will it cost?
 As with previous major Windows 10 updates, it will be free

 So, we know that the Windows 10 October 2018 Update is going to hit our PCs in October, but what about a definitive date?

 Well, looking back at the release of the Windows 10 April 2018 Update, we didn’t get it until the very end of April – Microsoft kept pushing it back due to bugs.
 However, this time around, it looks like Microsoft is taking steps to prevent another rocky rollout.
 The tech giant has sent out a fix to users running older versions of Windows 10 to make updating to the latest version easier.